Dichloromethane/skat/README.md

 - package **graphviz** on Debian

+Options:

+- `-p [FLAG]` _print_graph_ instead of creating an image, the structure is printed in JSON format
+- `-l [FLAG]` _include_libs_ when creating the graph the libraries are displayed in addition to the own classes

 Arguments:

-- -p _print_graph_ instead of creating an image, the structure is printed in JSON format
-- -l _include_libs_ when creating the graph the libraries are displayed in addition to the own classes
-- -s _source_dirs_ the specified directory is added to the list of directories to be output.
+- `-s [DIRECTORY_LIST]` _source_dirs_ the specified directory is added to the list of directories to be output.
 Helpful if you only need the dependencies of a directory
-- -o _output_file_ With this option it is possible to overwrite the output file name.
+- `-o [FILEPATH]` _output_file_ With this option it is possible to overwrite the output file name.

 Example: